 - Document all assessment results irrespective of the risk rating.

-- Priority 1 and 2 risks are to be captured on IRM system, and treatment plans and actions are to be updated on IRM system on a quarterly basis and according to IRM requirements.

 - Risk assessments shall be discussed with all employees, and implementation of control measures is to be supervised.

 - The risk assessment shall be reported to all affected stakeholders to ensure that corrective measures are implemented.

 - The outcome of a risk assessment can be communicated through but not limited to the following:

 - OHS induction

 - Tool box talks

 - Emergency plans

 - Signage

 - Formal training

 - Procedures, guidelines, and standards